 Canada has been generally praised for its response to COVID.
 The country managed to keep its confirmed cases relatively low.
 Like many western countries, its rate of COVID-positive cases has been declining.

 Canada’s borders are closed to nonessential travel and tourism.
 Indeed, they have been closed since mid-March.
 The long border between the United States and Canada – the longest non-militarized border in the world – also remains closed.

-Indeed, the border closure was just reextended for a fifth time, with the new deadline for reopening December 21.
 As was noted by Canadian Prime Minister Justin Trudeau, the move was designed to protect both countries from furthering the spread of COVID.

 There are some exceptions, including visiting family members or international students.
 Business exceptions only exist for essential work.

 In other words, if you can conduct business via Zoom, you should, because you will not be allowed entry into Canada.

 For non-U.S. travelers, the same basic restrictions apply.
 Travel restrictions for other foreigners are currently in place.
 Please consult your embassy.

 It is highly possible for these restrictions to be extended again.
 There are, however, some exceptions.

 Canada’s shutdown measures are severe.
 There are some exceptions, but they are mostly related to essential workers or people who regularly travel to Canada for work.
 Although, the country is hearing appeals via letter.